Welcome to Part 2 of:

 – KING OF THE HILL –

 I remember as a child playing “King of the hill”, and how when I ever laid a successful sack of the mighty mountain that I would be King of all the realms before me.
-Truly the most high is crowned the overlord of the kingdoms, and I would seek my wrath should my position ever had been challenged.
+Truly the Most High is crowned the overlord of the kingdoms, and I would seek my wrath should my position ever had been challenged.
 It’s a game I am sure many of us remember, but I wonder how many actually understand how true this game is to the history of religion in ancient Mesopotamia.
 And how true it is to the wars where territories were associated with particular Mountain GOD’s, all fighting to be King of the hill.
-This region of the world of mountain gods are often depicted with a father, a chief of the mountains that has often been referred to as “God of the Mountains”, a crowned King and father of the gods in ancient Mesopotamian history that has shaped Godly figures such as El, El Elyon, El Shaddia, Baal, Zeus, Yahweh, and many other mountain god deities throughout ancient times.
-Mountains were given spirits, and were believed to be where GOD’s of these mountains dwell.
-Mountains given spirits of fire, wind, storm, Earthquake, creation, and fertility.
-And so our siege of these high Mountain walls will begin here at the foot of the mountain of God where we will take our first step up the climbing ladder of understanding, and in higher enlightenment of these mountain spirits.
+This region of the world of mountain gods are often depicted with a father, a chief of the mountains that has often been referred to as “God of the Mountains”, a crowned King and father of the gods in ancient Mesopotamian history that has shaped Godly figures such as El, El Elyon, El Shaddai, Baal, Zeus, Yahweh, and many other mountain god deities throughout ancient times.
+Mountains were given spirits and were believed to be where GOD’s of these mountains dwell.
+Mountains inhabited by spirits of fire, wind, storm, Earthquake, creation, and fertility become gods.
+Therefore our siege of these high Mountain walls will begin here at the foot of the mountain of God where we will take our first step up the climbing ladder of understanding, and in higher enlightenment of these mountain spirits.
 And we begin it here with knowledge, and the Encyclopedia Britannica as our foundation and base camp to our journey:

 Especially prominent mountains are favourite places for cults of high places, particularly when they are isolated as island mountains, mountains with snowcaps, or uninhabited high mountain ranges.
 The psychological roots of the cults of high places lie in the belief that mountains are close to the sky (as heavenly ladders), that clouds surrounding the mountaintops are givers of rain, and that mountains with volcanoes form approaches to the fiery insides of the earth.